 - MP3 VS FLAC: Compatibility

-It depends on how you use the audio and what’s your purpose.
-If you’re an audiophile and look for high quality music experience based on a good headphone or sound system, or you want to make an exact copy of original audio at a respectively smaller size, go and choose FLAC.
+It depends on how you use the audio and what your purpose is.
+If you’re an audiophile and values high quality music experience based on a good headphone or sound system, or you want to make an exact copy of original audio at a respectively smaller size, go and choose FLAC.
 But if storage space is your concern, MP3 is a good way to go.
 Besides the advantage of small size, MP3 is also useful for streaming and share music since it requires less bandwidth and features fast loading.